tsani/eval/bytecode.md

 hoisted to a definition for `foo_closure_1`.
 However, this closure does not capture _any_ environment variables.
 We call it a _degenerate closure._ Degenerate closures associated to top-level definitions get _unhoisted_ to define a _pure function_ rather than a _closure body_.
-(Static) calls to pure functions are optimized since we don't need to load/destroy an environment.
+(Static) calls to pure functions are optimized since we don't need to load/destroy an environment, and we get to avoid one indirection thru the heap to get the function code address.
-(We avoid one indirection.)

 ```evalbc
 load_e 0 ; load captured env var 0 (x)